Process management – A simple guide to business processes

 Types of Process Management

-Words like process, workflow and procedure are often mixed about.
+Words like ‘process’, ‘workflow’ and ‘procedure’ are often mixed up.
 They refer to different process levels that serve different purposes.
 While some processes are system-driven, others depend on human judgment, and some revolve around documents and approvals.
 These three types help you choose the right focus—and the right tooling.

 Stages of Process Management